SOFTS-Raw sugar rises as oil gains; arabica hits one-month peak

 * No. 2 cocoa producer Ghana's cocoa arrivals from the start of the season to Jan.
 6 were down 53.9% year on year, data showed.

-(Reporting by Maytaal Angel Editing by Alexandra Hudson and David Goodman )
+(Reporting by Marcelo Teixeira and Maytaal Angel; Editing by Alexandra Hudson, David Goodman and Sandra Maler)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.